tecsantoshkumar/PHP-DB/README.md

 # 1. Connect to MySQL database

-In this step, you will create a file name db.php and update the below code into your file.

-The below code is used to create a MySQL database connection in PHP.
-When we fetch, insert, update or delete data from MySQL database, there we will include this file:
 ``` PHP
 <?php
 $conn = mysqli_connect("127.0.0.1", "root", "", "db_connect") or die ("Connection Failed" . $conn->connect_error);